Suspect in custody in Florida State shooting and there are multiple victims, source tells AP

 Authorities had not yet released details about the suspect or how the shooting unfolded.

-Ryan Cedergren, a 21-year-old communications student, said he and about 30 others hid in the bowling alley in the lower level of the student union after seeing students running from a nearby bar.
+Ryan Cedergren, a 21-year-old communications student, said he and about 30 others hid in the bowling alley in the union's lower level after seeing students running from a nearby bar.

 “In that moment, it was survival,” he said.

-After about 15 minutes of hiding, university police escorted the students out of the union and he saw a person getting emergency treatment on the lawn, he said.
+After about 15 minutes, university police escorted the students out of the building and he saw a person getting emergency treatment on the lawn, he said.

-Hundreds of students streamed away from the student union.
-Some were glued to their phones while others hugged each other.
-Dozens gathered near the music school waiting for news.
+Chris Pento told WCTV in Tallahassee that he and his twins were getting lunch at the student union during a tour of the campus when they heard gunshots.

+“It was surreal.
+And people just started running,” he told the TV station.

+They crammed into a service elevator after first encountering locked doors at the end of a hallway.
+“That was probably the scariest point because we didn’t know.
+It could get worse, right?” he said.
+“The doors opened and two officers were there, guns drawn.”

 President Donald Trump said from the Oval Office that he had been fully briefed on the shooting.
 “It’s a horrible thing.
-It’s horrible that things like this takes place,” he said.
+It’s horrible that things like this take place,” he said.

 Gov. Ron DeSantis wrote on X: “Our prayers are with our FSU family and state law enforcement is actively responding.”

-Junior Joshua Sirmans, 20, was in the university’s main library when he said alarms began going off warning of an active shooter.
-Law enforcement officers escorted him and other students from the library with their hands over their heads, he said.

-Students and faculty across the campus were locked down in classrooms and sheltered in offices and dorm rooms after receiving the warnings.
+After receiving warnings of an active shooter, students and faculty across the campus were locked down in classrooms and sheltered in offices and dorm rooms.

 “I’m in shock, you know, it’s so hard to believe,” said Kai McGalla, a sophomore who spoke by phone while locked down at a campus testing center.
 “The first thing you think of is just, ‘This can’t be true,’ right?”

-Note: This story has been updated to correct Trump’s quote.